CKGrafico/Frontend-Boilerplates/README.md

 - **Prettier:** Formatter for Scripts and Styles.
 - **EditorConfig:** Formatter for files in general.
 - **Husky:** Used for attaching to git hooks and run scripts.

+### 🥑 Demo (In progress)

+Once you download the project you will find a complete demo of how it works, including (each boilerplate could include different examples):

+- **Page:** Example of how to create a page.
+- **File structure:** Project structure [following "feature" convention](https://medium.com/@CKGrafico/taking-decisions-to-structure-big-projects-with-hooks-stores-services-and-more-a703c7874480).
+- **Styles structure:** Structure, mixins and variables using [non-strict BEM](https://medium.com/@CKGrafico/choosing-how-to-structure-our-css-components-7af3c7ea4f27).
+- **File names:** File names structure [using "type name" convention](https://medium.com/@CKGrafico/taking-decisions-to-structure-big-projects-with-hooks-stores-services-and-more-a703c7874480).

 ### 📚 Setup and scripts